redboul/info4-gl-packaging/WORKSHOP.md

 ### Add some Data with `curl`

 ```
-curl -X POST  -H "Content-Type: application/json" -d '{"firstName": "Joann", "lastName": "Sfar"}' http://localhost:8080/guest
+curl -X POST  -H "Content-Type: application/json" -d '{"firstName": "Joan", "lastName": "Sfar"}' http://localhost:8080/guest
 ```

 Now you can reload the [guest list](http://localhost:8080/guest) or go directly to the [new guest](http://localhost:8080/guest/1) we have just created.

+### Persisting data

 H2 is the default database launched by Spring Boot when there is no configuration present.
-It is a in memory database which goes fine there but is hosted inside the Java memory.
+It is a in memory database which goes fine here.
+But, it is hosted inside the Java memory.
 But let's say we have an external database launched in another container.

 For your application to be able to use it, Spring needs to have the right settings to point to the database.